roku-on-it/golang_ioc_container_pov/README.md

 # Proof of Concept IoC Container

-A simple IoC container for Go.
+A simple IoC container written in Go.
 <hr>
 This is a learning project that demonstrates the concept of Inversion of Control (IoC) containers in Go.